What is Active Learning?

 In contrast, a teacher using active learning methods might lay the groundwork for a discussion before opening it up to the class for debate.
 They might bolster their teachings with small group activities or use online discussion boards to let students work out ideas with each other.

 Active learning is an instructional method in which the teacher engages the learner in the material through discussion, problem-solving, and hands-on skill-building.

 If traditional learning is learning by listening (or reading), active learning is learning by doing.

 What does this look like?

-Huntington Lambert, dean of Harvard’s Division of Continuing Education, gives an example from one of his business courses: “I can choose to lecture on the elements of a business model canvas.
+Huntington Lambert, former dean of Harvard’s Division of Continuing Education, gives an example from one of his business courses: “I can choose to lecture on the elements of a business model canvas.
 Or I can choose instead to help the students learn by doing,” he says.

 “In the latter scenario, I’m merely the facilitator as the students build a business model canvas.
 That’s active learning.”

 Research shows that active learning models result in deeper learning for students.